monopole/snt/apps/examples/baseline/lifecycle.md

 tut_query tuthello-production mango
 ```

-This command is possible because deployments retain a
+This command is possible because (at the moment)
-history.
+deployment retain a history of their configuration.

 This is an _imperative command_ - it's incumbent on the
-operator to go edit files in version control to reflect
+operator to take the time to retroactively edit files
-the state of the system.
+in version control to reflect the state of the system.

-If the edits are done correctly, any subsequent
-automatic application of the changes will have zero
-effect, harmlessly confirming the change is correct.
-Of course, it would be wise to use `kubectl diff`
-first.

 ### Cleanup